awsdocs/amazon-lumberyard-user-guide/doc_source/lumberyard-launcher-intro.md

 **Prerequisites**
 + Lumberyard Setup Assistant is supported on the Windows operating system\.
-+ To use Lumberyard Setup Assistant, you need Visual Studio 2015 or Visual Studio 2017\.
++ Certain options require an installation of Microsoft Visual Studio\.
 For more information, see [System Requirements](setting-up-system-requirements.md)\.

 **Topics**
 + [Running Lumberyard Setup Assistant](lumberyard-launcher-using.md)